gitkholis/FinalPathfinder/README.md

 # FinalPathfinder
 FinalPathfinder

-My course work - 2021; \n
+My course work - 2021;

-Task: Navigation tasks in the presense of restrictions. \n In other words: Pathfinding in graphs with restrictions.
+Task: Navigation tasks in the presense of restrictions.

+In other words: Pathfinding in graphs with restrictions.